ajchico80/Jamaica-Queens/README.md

-# Jamaica-Queens by AJ Chico kykyufyucu
+# Jamaica-Queens by AJ Chico
-My neighborhood help
+My neighborhood
 This project for is for Seminar 4